The Pedestal in conversation with Matthew Beddall

 He received commissions through word of mouth, and many clients travelled from all over the UK to Ambleside to discuss pieces with him.
 Matthew believes that our Design For Living five-piece set was probably one of only two or three similar such services made by Sidney.
 Alongside many items made to order, including a letter opener for the Royal household, Sidney made jewellery for his wife and cufflinks for his twin sons, and for their 21st birthday he created two solid silver goblets, which would not have looked out of place at the court of Henry VIII.
 His output and its range were remarkable, yet, his pieces are rarely seen on the secondary market, perhaps as they have tended to stay within the families who first acquired them.

 Sidney Beddall closed his business in 1995 although he still retained a full workshop through his retirement.
 He is one in a unique cohort of Sheffield gold and silversmiths who developed and honed their skills in the 1950s and 60s, and as Matthew notes, the profession of individual craftsman doesn’t constitute a crowded or growing field.
 Sidney was from a generation untroubled by the internet and social media, and in his lifetime he never sent an email.
-A consequence of working in the pre-digital age is his major legacy of primary sources: an extensive library of drawings, albums of designs and images of his work, along with his pristine silversmithing tools – their form is unchanged over the centuries and would be recognisable by even the earliest silversmiths.
+A consequence of working in the pre-digital age is his major legacy of primary sources: an extensive library of drawings, albums of designs and images of his work, along with his pristine silversmithing tools – their form has not changed over the centuries and they would be recognised by the earliest silversmiths.
 The family passed on these tools to silversmiths working at Yorkshire Artspace – one of the first studio groups to be set up outside London providing affordable working spaces and development programmes for artists and makers – a gesture Matthew knows for sure would have delighted Sidney.

 The next Design For Living auction will be held in Spring 2021.
 To request an auction valuation contact: firstname.lastname@example.org | +44 (0)207 281 2790